carlogithub/Presentazioni/template/md/sidebar/PITCHME.md

 @snap[south-west list-content-concise span-100]
 @ol
-- How will the sectoral data be used in the project (e.g. Calabria)
+- How will the sectoral data be used in the project (e.g. Calabria)?
+- Why to start from CS rather than from a user problem ?

 @olend
 <br><br>